-If you’re not absolutely sure of your capabilities, consult a professional door installation contractor.
+If you’re not absolutely sure of your capabilities, consult a professional door installation contractor like us.

-- Getting the measurements wrong.
-Taking precise measurements of the space for your new door is imperative; use a proper leveller and measuring tape for accuracy.
-If your measurements are slightly out, your door won’t fit the frame.
+- Getting the measurements right.
+Taking precise measurements of the space for your new door is imperative; we use a proper leveller and measuring tape for accuracy.
+This is because if the measurements are slightly out, your door won’t fit the frame.

-- Using the wrong fixings.
-If your hinges and screws are too small for the installation, they won’t be able to bear the weight of the door, which will then sag and shift, eventually causing the frame and surrounding wall to crack, requiring a costly repair job.
+- Using the right fixings.
+If the hinges and screws used are too small for the installation, they won’t be able to bear the weight of the door.
+This will cause the door to sag and shift, eventually causing the frame and surrounding wall to crack, thereby requiring a costly repair job.

-- Ignoring the floor.
+- Minding the floor.
 Many people fall into the trap of levelling the door by aligning it with the floor while overlooking the fact that the floor itself may be uneven.
-So, first make sure your floor is level.
+So, we’ll first make sure your floor is level.

-- Not inspecting the door frame.
+- Inspecting the door frame.
 When fitting a door to an existing frame, the structural integrity of the door frame is crucial.
-Many homeowners make the mistake of not checking the frame for damage.
+Hence, we’ll check the frame for damage.
 If a door frame replacement is needed, we’ll bring it up to you.

 Need help from a reliable and reasonably-priced renovation expert?